Shireen Mirza

-Shireen Mirza (2 August) is an Indian actress.
-Shireen is well known and popular for her role as Simran "Simmi" Bhalla Khurana in Ye Hai Mohabbatein.
-Shireen has also worked in a Web series called Dharamkshetra, on Netflix.
-Dhhai Kilo Prem, 24 and films like Main Nahin Anna, Not Today and Vartamaan.
+Shireen Mirza is an Indian actress.
+Shireen is well known and popular for her role as Simran "Simmi" Bhalla in Ye Hai Mohabbatein.
+Shireen has also worked in a Netflix web series called Dharamkshetra, Dhhai Kilo Prem, 24 and films like Main Nahin Anna, Not Today and Vartamaan.

 Biography

 Shireen hails from Jaipur.
 Shireen who graduated from Maharani College, Jaipur and majored English and Dramatics.
 She has hosted the kids reality show Apka Sapna Hamara Apna with Ali Asgar.

 Shireen married on 23 October in her hometown Jaipur.